Fearinn/Aluratube/README.md

 ## Functionalities

 - List filter with search bar;
-- Dark mode;
+- Dark/light mode trasition.
 - Form to add new videos, with validation and thumbnail preview;
 - Page with embedded video and its playlist;
-- Realtime integration with Supabase.
+- Realtime integration with Supabase;
+- Duplicate videos and unexpected playlists prevented.

 ## Tech Stack